-3.6.2.1 MScFor in Forestry and Natural Resource Sciences or Wood and Wood Products Sciences
+3.6.2.1 MSc in Forestry and Natural Resource Sciences or Wood and Wood Products Sciences

-The four year BScFor degree, the postgraduate diploma in Forestry and Wood Sciences, an applicable honours degree, as well as other qualifications that Senate has approved for this purpose.
+- The four-year BScFor degree, the postgraduate diploma in Forestry and Wood Sciences, an applicable honours degree, as well as other qualifications that Senate has approved for this purpose. - A minimum final mark of 60% in all modules or in the major module that is applicable to the postgraduate field of study.
+The Department can decide to deviate from this requirement.

-This programme extends over one year after the four year BScFor degree.
+This programme extends over one year after the four-year BScFor degree.

-The master's programme consists of a 100% research component (180 credits) but you could, in consultation with your supervisor, be requested to follow additional modules, including Biometry 881 (Postgraduate Biometry).
+The master's programme consists of a 100% research component (180 credits) but you could, in consultation with your supervisor, be requested to follow additional modules, including Biometry 811 or 841 (Biometrical Applications).